PhysiCell-Tools/python-loader/man/TUTORIAL.md

 ```

-### MCDS Time Step Pandas and Plotting
+### MCDS Time Step and Pandas and Plotting

 Since microenvironment data and cell data can be retrieved as pandas datafarme, basic plotting (line plot, bar plot, histogram, boxplot, kernel density estimation plot, area plot, pie plot, scatter plot, hexbin plot) can easily be generated with the **pandas plot function**.
-As mentioned above, for microenvironment data the pyMCDS class has a mcds.get\_contour function because pandas has no contour and contourf plots implementation.
+As mentioned above, for microenvironment data, the TimeStep class has a mcds.get\_contour function because pandas has no contour and contourf plots implementation.
 All these plots are mathplotlib plots, hence fine tuning can always be done using the matplotlib library.

 + https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.html